inriva-ai/use-cases/note_summarization/ref_design.md

 ## **Key Technical Requirements**

 ### **1. Retrieval-Augmented Generation (RAG) Framework**
 - The solution should use a **RAG-based approach** to retrieve relevant medical records and generate accurate patient summaries.
-Specifically, RAG Haystack framework.
+Specifically, LangChain framework.

 ### **2. Data Source**
 - The system must load relational patient data from a set of csv files.
 These files are